 La Manga Club is without doubt one of the top resorts on the Costa Calida.
 This amazing resort offers everything you could want for a fantastic holiday.
+This is just one of the super locations offering Murcia golf properties at discount prices.
 La Manga Club is like a small village of it’s own, full of wonderful activities to enjoy.
 Golfers tend to flock here to pit their wits and skill against the super golf course (picture above).

 The resort offers a superb wellness centre.
 Here you will find a spa with many health and beauty facilities.
 Fine dining here is no problem with gourmet food on offer.
 La Manga Club boasts many other sporting activities such as tennis.
 There are always special offers for a short break available.

 La Manga is not only about the beaches.
 There is a vast range of shops, bars, supermarkets and discos for nightlife.
 The strip houses many excellent hotels and restaurants.
 El Golleron (as shown above) is a must experience restaurant and club.
 You can dine on the beach with views out over the Mar Menor.
 Escuela de Pieter and El Sitio de mi Recreo are two more high quality restaurants to check out.